4 Course Competencies

 - Formulate testable hypotheses and identify an appropriate statistical test based on the characteristics of the data

-- Run and interpret one sample and two sample t-tests to compare means between one or two groups
+- Run and interpret one sample, two sample, and paired t-tests to compare means between one or two groups

 - Run and interpret Chi-Square tests to assess relationships between categorical variables